‘Take The Oil’: Trump Iraq Position Seen Putting Troops At Risk, PM Vows ‘Property Of The Iraqis’

-This past Saturday, and several times through his 2016 campaign, President Donald Trump has suggested that the United States should “take the oil” from countries, such as Iraq, that it has intervened in militarily, as reported by Haaretz.
+This past Saturday, in a speech to officials with the Central Intelligence Agency, and several times through his 2016 campaign, President Donald Trump has suggested that the United States should “take the oil” from countries, such as Iraq, that it has intervened in militarily, as reported by Reuters and Haaretz.
 The president suggested that if the United States had claimed Iraqi oil after the 2003 invasion that it would have prevented ISIS from having access to such a large amount of capital and becoming the ominous presence that it is.

 Recently, a coalition of U.S.-backed Iraqi forces, militias, and Kurdistan forces, as featured by the Inquisitr, reclaimed control of the eastern portion of Mosul, Iraqi’s second-largest city, from ISIS, which had ruled the city, originally with a population near 2.5 million, since June 2014.
 Rachel Maddow with MSNBC reports that children have begun attending classes again in recaptured eastern portions of Mosul, for the first time since ISIS took control.